VIJAYKUMAR22007124/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

-# EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM AND DISPLAY STRING
+# EXPERIMENT 04 INTERFACING AN16X2 LCD DISPLAY WITH ARM AND DISPLAY STRING

  ## Aim: